-jean-yves.beziau@unine.ch
+Jean-Yves Béziau Institute of Logic University of Neuchâtel jean-yves.beziau@unine.ch

-1.1 Introduction
+7.1 Introduction

-Many-valued1 and Kripke semantics are generalizations of classical semantics in two different "opposite" ways.
+Many-valued and Kripke semantics are generalizations of classical semantics in two different "opposite" ways.
 Many-valued semantics keep the idea of homomorphisms between the structure of the language and an algebra of truth-functions, but the domain of the algebra may have more than two values.
 Kripke semantics keep only two values but a relation between bivaluations is introduced.

-Many-valued semantics were proposed by different people: Peirce, Ł ukasiewicz, Post, Bernays.
+Many-valued semantics were proposed by different people among whom Peirce, Łukasiewicz, Post, Bernays.
 In fact all these people are also considered as founders of the semantics of classical zero-order logic (propositional logic).
 And from their work it appears that the creation of many-valued semantics is almost simultaneous to the creation of the bivalent two-valued semantics.
-From this point of view we cannot say that many-valued semantics are an abstract meaning-less generalization developed "après coup", as suggested by Quine ([Quine (1973)], p.84).
+From this point of view we cannot say that many-valued semantics are an abstract meaningless generalization developed "après coup", as suggested by Quine in ([Quine 1973], p.
+84).
 However it is true that the meaning of the "many" values is not clear.
 As Quine and other people have noticed, the division between distinguished and non distinguished values in the domain of the algebra of truth-functions of many-valued semantics is clearly a bivalent feature.
 So, in some sense many-valued semantics are bivalent, in fact they can be reduced, as shown for example by Suszko, to bivalent (non truth-functional) semantics.
 Suszko was also against the terminology "logical values" for these many values.
-He thought that Łukasiewicz was seriously mistaken to consider the third value of his logic as possibility (see [Suszko (1977)] and also [da Costa, et al (1996)], [Tsuji (1998)]).
-I don't share Suszko's criticism on this point.
-It seems to me that the many values can be conceived as degrees of truth and degrees of falsity and that we can consider a four-valued semantics in which the two distinguished values can be called "possibly true" and "necessary true", and the two non distinguished values can be called "possibly false" and "necessary false".
-With this intuition we can develop a four-valued modal logic [Dugundji (1940)].
-The use of many-valued semantics for the development of modal logic has been completely left out.
-This can be explained by two reasons: on the one hand the negative results proved by Dugundji showing that S5 and other standard modal logics cannot be characterized by finite matrices [Dugundji (1940)], on the other hand the rise of popularity of Kripke semantics.